rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/shared-volumes-cli.rst

   PX_POD=$(oc get pods -l name=portworx -n portworx -o jsonpath='{.items[0].metadata.name}')
   oc exec -it $PX_POD -n portworx -- /opt/pwx/bin/pxctl volume inspect ${VOL}

 Make the following observations in the volume list \* ``Status`` indicates the volume is attached and shows the node on which it is attached.
-For shared volumes, this is the transaction coordinator node which all other nodes will go through to write the data. \* ``HA`` shows the number of configured replicas for this volume (shared volumes can be replicated of course, you can try it by modifying the storage class in step 2) \* ``Shared`` shows if the volume is shared \* ``IO Priority`` shows the relative priority of this volume’s IO (high, medium, or low)
-\* ``Volume consumers`` shows which pods are accessing the volume
+For shared volumes, this is the transaction coordinator node which all other nodes will go through to write the data. \* ``HA`` shows the number of configured replicas for this volume (shared volumes can be replicated of course, you can try it by modifying the storage class in step 2) \* ``Shared`` shows if the volume is shared \* ``IO Priority`` shows the relative priority of this volume's IO (high, medium, or low) \* ``Volume consumers`` shows which pods are accessing the volume

-Now that we have our shared volumes created and mounted into all three nginx containers, let’s proceed to write some data into the html folder of nginx and see how it gets read by all three containers.
+Now that we have our shared volumes created and mounted into all three nginx containers, let's proceed to write some data into the html folder of nginx and see how it gets read by all three containers.

 In this step, we will check the state of our nginx servers.